gerosecurity/gerobug/README.md

 We are aware that some organizations have had difficulty establishing their own bug bounty program. <br>
 If you know what you're doing, using a third-party managed platform usually comes with a hefty price tag and increased security concerns.
 <br>
-However, creating your own independently run platform will take time and effort.
+In the other hand, creating your own independently run platform will take time and effort to build and maintain it.

 ## Why Gerobug?